beginning of content

 There are also many ways to manage pain that don't involve medicines, such as:

-OTC medicines are medicines that you can buy without having a doctor’s prescription.
+Over-the-counter (OTC) medicines are medicines that you can buy without a doctor's prescription.
 Some types of OTC pain-relief medicine are available from a pharmacy and some shops.
-These are usually for mild-to-moderate pain.
+These are usually suitable for mild-to-moderate pain.

 There are 2 common types of OTC pain medicines:

-While OTC medicines are more easily accessed, they still carry risks.
-These medicines can sometimes cause unwanted side effects.
+OTC medicines are easier to get than prescription ones, but they still carry risks.
+They can sometimes cause unwanted side effects.
 If you take other medicines or substances, OTC pain-relief medicines can affect how your body responds to them.
-Your doctor or pharmacist can advise you on if it is safe to take OTC medicines for pain relief together with your other medicines.
+Your doctor or pharmacist can advise you if it is safe to take OTC medicines for pain relief with your other medicines.

 Prescription NSAIDs

-Some NSAIDs, which you can buy over the counter in low doses, are available in higher strengths on a prescription (such as diclofenac and naproxen).
-Other NSAIDs (such as meloxicam) and COX-2 inhibitors (such as celecoxib) are only available with a prescription.
+Some NSAIDs, which you can buy over the counter in low doses, are available in higher strengths on a prescription.
+These include NSAIDs such as diclofenac and naproxen.
+Other NSAIDs (such as indometacin) and COX-2 inhibitors (such as meloxicam) are only available with a prescription

-These medicines may not be suitable for people with:
+These medicines may not be suitable for everyone, including people with:

 Opioids

-There is no clear evidence that opioids are helpful in managing chronic non-cancer pain.
+There is no clear evidence that opioids are helpful for chronic non-cancer pain.
 Opioids can be addictive.
 They may also cause serious side effects such as life-threatening breathing problems.

 Common side effects of opioids include:

-The longer a person takes opioids, the more likely they are to experience unwanted side effects.
-It’s best to take opioids for the shortest period of time possible.
+The longer someone takes opioids, the more likely they are to experience side effects.
+It's best to use them for the shortest time possible.

 Anticonvulsant medicines

-The anticonvulsant medicines gabapentin and pregabalin are commonly prescribed medicines for people with nerve pain (neuralgia) or for people with fibromyalgia.
+The anticonvulsant medicines gabapentin and pregabalin are commonly prescribed medicines for people with nerve pain (neuralgia) or fibromyalgia.

-Carbamazepine is also an anticonvulsant medicine that can help manage a type of severe pain in the face called trigeminal neuralgia.
+Carbamazepine is another anticonvulsant medicine that can help manage severe facial pain caused by trigeminal neuralgia.

 Antidepressants

 Antidepressants work by changing the way you experience pain.
-Antidepressants are sometimes prescribed to help manage certain types of chronic pain.
-For example they can help treat nerve pain (neuralgia) or pain caused by fibromyalgia.
+Some antidepressants, such as amitriptyline and duloxetine, may be prescribed to help manage certain types of chronic pain.
+For example, they may help treat nerve pain (neuralgia) or pain caused by fibromyalgia.

 Topical products